gydpku/GSA/README.md

 # GSA
-Official implementation of the CVPR2023 paper 'Cross-Task Class Discrimination in Online Continual Learning' We provide the code of GSA here.
+Official implementation of the CVPR2023 paper 'Cross-Task Class Discrimination in Online Continual Learning‘.
+We provide the code of GSA here.
 You need to install these packages first:
 Pytorch1.6